Free Image Optimization Tools for Better Page Performance

 TinyPNG / TinyJPEG is a free online image optimizer I’d like to begin with.
 Firstly, it allows you to compress and optimize images and photos for both JPEGs and PNGs.
 This convenient image optimizer uses smart lossy compression techniques to reduce the size of your file significantly.
 Actually, the difference in the quality of the original image and the reduced one is almost invisible.
 However, the size of the two files differs significantly – up to 70%.
 Secondly, TinyPNG / TinyJPEG gives you an opportunity for bulk uploading (up to 20 images 5MB each).
 However, the registered users can convert images up to 50MB.
 Thirdly, the optimizer also provides you with Photoshop plugin for Windows and Mac.

-Optimizilla is a smart free online optimizer using the best combination of optimization and lossy compression algorithms.
-This tool wisely shrinks JPEG and PNG images to the minimum possible size keeping their quality on a high level.
+Optimizilla is an intelligent free online optimizer using the best combination of optimization and lossy compression algorithms.
+This tool wisely shrinks JPEG and PNG images to the minimum possible size keeping their quality high.
 Optimizilla makes it possible to upload up to 20 images.
-Perhaps, the unique feature of this image optimizer lies in the instant preview.
+Perhaps this image optimizer’s unique feature lies in the instant preview.
 It allows you to compare an original image to the compressed one.

 Moreover, you can click on thumbnails in a carousel to adjust the quality setting (for JPEGs) or color palette (for PNGs).
-What’s more, you can download ready images individually as well as a zip file.
+Moreover, you can download ready images individually and in zip files.
 There’s only one thing to remember.
 Optimizilla deletes all the images you upload after an hour.

 Shortpixel is one more great free online image compressor.
 The main distinguishing feature of this tool is that it supports both image files (JPG, PNG, GIF) and PDF files.
 On the whole, the process of compression doesn’t differ from other image optimizers: download, compress, and get an optimized file.
-However, the number of files you are free to download is much more – up to 50 images!
+However, the number of files you can download is much more – up to 50 images!
 If you want to compress more than 50 images, you should register (Free) to get a quota of 100 images/month.
-The maximum file size of each image has to be not more than 10MB.
+Each image’s maximum file size must be not more than 10MB.

 Gift of Speed